Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # REST_PORT: Chose a port number between 1024 and 65535, (do not choose 3000 or 3100).
 # REST_PORT: We will use this port to make queries to the REST api
 # REST_PORT: because this port is accessed internally,  we exclude it from our list of open ports.

+# Open all ports from 1024 up to, but not including your REST_PORT
-sudo ufw allow proto tcp from any to any port 1024:<REST_PORT MINUS ONE>
+ufw allow proto tcp from any to any port 1024:<REST_PORT MINUS ONE>

+# Open all ports that are greater than your REST_PORT
-sudo ufw allow proto tcp from any to any port <REST_PORT PLUS ONE>:65535
+ufw allow proto tcp from any to any port <REST_PORT PLUS ONE>:65535

 # Re-enable firewall
 ufw enable